 How do I use grass to prevent soil erosion?

-To help prevent soil erosion, follow management best practices and guidelines suggested in a Stormwater Protection and Prevention Plan (SWPPP) like adding mulch, seeding and/or sod.
-Practices to prevent soil erosion also include silt fencing, gravel bags, buffers and more.
+To help prevent soil erosion, follow management best practices and guidelines suggested in a Stormwater Pollution and Prevention Plan (SWPPP).
+BMP's include adding mulch, seeding and/or sod.
+Practices to prevent soil erosion also include silt fencing, gravel bags, vegetative buffers and more.

 Have a project?